 In this much-read poem, the form achieves a comic effect and provides concrete details of the natural world the poet observes closely, which, according to some commentators, serves as an allegory for the human world.
 The short lines, elaborated by the longer 3rd line, combine directness with a fable-like quality.

 Disturbance—metrical as well as thematic—occurs in the fourth stanza, whose lines contain 7676 syllables—a kind of rhythmic “crumb” thrown in the way of the reader.
 The extra syllable in “Cautious” alerts us to a shift in tone.
 That line is also an example of what Cristanne Miller calls “syntactic doubling,” a phrase that can apply logically to the bird and the speaker.
 Sharon Cameron notes that the poem

 exemplifies a typical pattern of development in a good number of Dickinson’s utterances, as they linger on concrete, often trivial but entirely comprehensible phenomena, and then alter their focus in a tensile shift of the received lines into a shape that utterly perplexes them.

 The last stanza shows the residual effect of this disturbance but begins to drop back into the earlier rhythm, in its irregular stanza form of 7686.
-Again, the extra syllable on “Ocean” signals that something special happens here; to quote from another famous Dickinson poem about possible delirium: “Rowing in Eden – / Ah – the sea!”
+Again, the extra syllable on “Ocean” signals that something special happens in this location.
+The sea is frequently a site of possible delirium in Dickinson's poems, as in this exclamation from a famous poem: “Rowing in Eden – / Ah – the sea!”
 (Wild Nights, F269).